 Chlamydia usually infects the cervix and urethra and is passed from person to person during sex.
-If it’s not treated it can cause infertility.
+If you have Chlamydia and don't get it treated, it can cause infertility.

 How do you get it?

-You can get chlamydia through unprotected (no condom) sexual contact including vaginal, oral and anal sex.
-Pregnant women can spread the bacteria to a baby during birth.
+You can get Chlamydia through unprotected (no condom) sexual contact including vaginal, oral and anal sex.
+The bacteria can be spread to the baby during birth.

 What are the symptoms?